 - ubuntu karmic install vlc

-- install vlc video streaming for linux 9 10
+- how do I get vlc player for ubuntu 9 10